Christ-Mind-Teachings/cmi-wom/_topics/axiom4.md

 Here are some of what is said in *{{page.source}}* about {{page.title}}.
 Some of the items have been edited slightly to better convey the idea expressed.
-Click the <i class="linkify icon"></i> icon to read from the source directly.
+Click the <i class="linkify icon"></i> icon to read the source directly.
 Hover the mouse over the icon to see where the excerpt is found.

 **Note:** Please read the [Welcome page](/t/wom/topics/welcome/) to learn about topics and how this page was created.